codexisbestex/intro-to-code-study-guides/terminal/shell-commands.md

 ## `pwd`

 1. What does it stand for?
+Printing Work Directory
 2. What does `pwd` do?

 ### Using `pwd`